Battle of Mosul (2016–2017): November 2016: Entering East Mosul, reaching Tal Afar

-On 11 November, Iraqi forces on the southern front were preparing to advance up the western bank of the Tigris river toward Mosul International Airport.
+On 11 November, Iraqi forces on the southern front were preparing to advance up the western bank of the Tigris River toward Mosul International Airport.
 In eastern Mosul, Iraqi forces launched a new offensive to regain control of the neighborhood of Karkukli, while Iraqi anti-terror units entered the Qadesiyya neighborhood.
 On 12 November, heavy clashes broke out in the al-Salam neighborhood of east Mosul.
 Iraqi Army announced that it had captured al-Arbajiya district and was clearing the adjacent al-Qadisiya al-Thaniya district.
 They also reached the Palestine neighborhood in southeast Mosul and were engaged in battle with ISIL in the Quds neighborhood.
 The PMU announced that the Sinjar Resistance Units (YBŞ), an allied group, had started the operation to capture the villages south of Sinjar from ISIL.
 On 13 November, Iraqi forces recaptured the ancient Assyrian city of Nimrud, as well as the adjacent modern town.
-Iraqi force also captured the Karkojli neighborhood in eastern Mosul.
+Iraqi forces also captured the Karkojli neighborhood in eastern Mosul.
 On 14 November, thirty ISIL fighters, including senior leaders, were killed as PMU forces captured the village of al-Abbas; the PMU also captured two more villages.
 Pro-government forces on the southern front captured the village of Bo Youssef and were 3 km from Mosul airport.
 Meanwhile, ISIL launched three mustard gas attacks on Qayyarah, killing seven people.

 On 15 November, troops of the Golden Division began storming areas in northern and eastern Mosul, including the neighborhoods of al-Akhaa, al-Bakr, and al-Hadbaa.
 On the Western front, the Badr Organization announced that it had captured two villages and advanced ten kilometres in the western axis of the offensive.
 On 16 November, the PMF took control of Tal Afar military airbase, to the northwest of Mosul city.
 On 18 November, the PMU attacked more villages in the vicinity of Tal Afar, in an area infamous for Sunni Islamist militancy and outstanding support for ISIL among the population.
 PMF control had already captured over 16 villages in the surrounding area, during preceding days.
 On 22 November, four of the five Tigris bridges in Mosul were struck by Coalition airstrikes within the past 48 hours.
 On the same day, U.S. Special Forces captured four Islamic State commanders near the town of Al-Ba'aj, far to the west, near the Syrian border.

 On 23 November, to the west of Tal Afar, the PMF reported cutting the road between Sinjar and Tal Afar, with their Shi'a component groups advancing from the South linking up with the Sinjar Resistance Units and Êzîdxan Women's Units to the North, thus completing the encirclement of the Mosul pocket.
 On 30 November, the PMF said that they captured 12 villages from ISIL in the Tal Afar area, within the past five days.
 By 30 November, the Peshmerga had cleared the remaining ISIL snipers from the town, though they continued to clear the mines and explosives left behind by ISIL.